yale-nova/weave/experiments/ReprodcutionReadme.md

 ```

-These logs also contain authentication details and the hashes of used manifests.
+These logs also contain authentication details and the hashes of the used manifests.
 You can cross-reference these hashes with the actual manifest files, which are copied into the same snapshot directory:
 👉 [java.manifest, java.manifest.sgx](http://weave.eastus.cloudapp.azure.com:5555/traces/sgx_data/20250527_184923_02e0ddf8/app_data/worker_1/0/)

 Weave treats each `app_data` directory as the **protected enclave workspace** for executors.
 The working directory is configured under `$SPARK_HOME/work/${app_id}` to ensure isolation and reproducibility.